Yassinefahmi/Startup/README.md

 ```

 ### Migrations
-If you want to create tables into your database, you can use the migration functionality.
+If you want to create tables into your database, you can use the database migration.
-Only one migration needs to be created for a table, you can add this file in path `database/migrations`.
+These migrations can be found in `database/migrations`.
 The file name must start with the letter m, then you describe the range and action that this migration will perform.
 So your migrations should look like this `m0001_create_first_table` -> `m0002_create_second_table` etc.

-#### Let's migrate the users table
+#### Create a migration for table users
 ```php
 class m0001_create_users_table
 {